MicrosoftDocs/WSL/WSL/case-sensitivity.md

 ---
 title: Case Sensitivity
 description: Learn how case sensitive file names are handled between Windows and Linux file systems, how to adjust these settings by directory with WSL, and how to troubleshoot issues.
-keywords: case sensitivity, wsl, windows, linux, ntfs ms.date: 07/21/2021 ms.topic: article ms.localizationpriority: medium
+keywords: case sensitivity, wsl, windows, linux, ntfs, mount ms.date: 08/12/2021 ms.topic: article ms.localizationpriority: medium
 ---

-# Case sensitivity
+# Adjust case sensitivity

 Case sensitivity determines whether uppercase (FOO.txt) and lowercase (foo.txt) letters are handled as distinct (case-sensitive) or equivalent (case-insensitive) in a file name or directory.